calebschoepp/nqq/list-post.md

 static Value deleteNative(int argCount, Value* args) {
-    // Delete an item from a list at the given index.
-    // Every item past the deleted item has it's index decreased by 1. if (argCount != 2 || !IS_LIST(*args) || !IS_NUMBER(*(args + 1))) {
+    // Delete an item from a list at the given index. if (argCount != 2 || !IS_LIST(*args) || !IS_NUMBER(*(args + 1))) {
         // Handle error
     }